Blvisse/blvisse/README.md

 ### Hi there 👋, I'm Blaise Papa

-## I'm a junior Data and Machine Learning Engineer
+## Who am I?

+### <b>I'm a junior Data and Machine Learning Engineer capable of acquiring data from different sources, ingesting, transforming, versioning, and storing data creating a scalable and efficient pipeline with tools such as Kafka, airflow, python, spark, and lambda.
+I do have experience working with real-world data and machine algorithms at a production level.</b>

+## Quick fire

 - 🔭 I’m currently working on Using Computer Visions to detect terminal Diseases
 - 🌱 I’m currently learning Web3.0 and Docker